-The California Community Colleges Chancellor's Office and the Chabot-Las Positas Community College District have issued this Request for Proposal (RFP) to obtain proposals for the development of a comprehensive plan to rebrand and market the California Community Colleges career technical education programs.
-This project, named the Career Technical Education Rebranding and Marketing Campaign, will involve the efforts of a full-service professional agency (or group of agencies) that can manage all aspects of this marketing effort in a manner consistent with the branding of the California Community Colleges Chancellor's Office.
-The purpose of the two-pronged campaign is to 1) define and raise awareness among students, their influencers, key stakeholders and others about the variety of career pathways available through career training programs at California community colleges that can lead to good paying jobs, AND 2) increase awareness and engagement by employers for community college career technical education programs.
+The Chabot-Las Positas Community College District has issued this Request for Proposal (RFP) to obtain proposals for the development and execution of a comprehensive, targeted, and creative plan to continue marketing the existing California Community Colleges "Career Education" Campaign (referred to herein as the "Campaign" and also the "Career Education Campaign").
+This Campaign will involve the efforts of a full-service professional agency (or group of agencies) that can manage all aspects of this marketing effort in a manner consistent with the branding of the California Community Colleges Chancellor's Office.
+The purpose of the two-pronged campaign is to 1) define and raise awareness among students, their influencers, key stakeholders and others about the variety of career pathways available through career training programs at California community colleges that can lead to good paying jobs, AND 2) increase awareness and engagement by employers for community college career education programs.